Brunost Cheese vs Provolone Cheese

 Provolone is a well-known Italian cheese with a smooth, firm texture and a mild, slightly tangy flavor that becomes sharper and more robust with age.
 Made from cow's milk, this stretched-curd cheese can be aged from a few months to a year or more.
 Provolone is excellent for slicing, grating, or melting.

-Brunost Cheese comes from Denmark, Finland, Germany, Iceland, Norway and Sweden.
-Provolone Cheese originated from Italy.
+• Origin: Brunost Cheese (Denmark, Finland, Germany, Iceland, Norway and Sweden), Provolone Cheese (Italy)

 Brunost Cheese Provolone Cheese